eclipse-tractusx/tutorial-resources/mxd/README.md

 curl -X POST http://localhost/alice/management/v3/assets/request -H "x-api-key: password" -H "content-type: application/json" | jq
 ```

-this queries the `/assets` endpoint returning the entire list of assets that `bob` currently maintains.
+this queries the `/assets` endpoint returning the entire list of assets that `alice` currently maintains.
 You should see
 something like

 ```json